, also known as nausea

 Morning sickness can really dampen your excitement about being pregnant however be assured that it does not hurt the baby in anyway unless the woman loses weight such as with severe vomiting.

 Fortunately you can do something against it.
 And you can start today.

 , though, during one pregnancy does not account for or predict how someone will feel during future pregnancies.

 However, morning sickness in itself is not bad, it is thought to be an evolved trait that helps to protect the fetus against toxins ingested by the mother.
 Usually pregnant women experience nausea when they are in the vicinity to the smell or taste of food that might contain toxins which then could be harmful to the fetus even though harmless to the mother, thus causing a revulsion.
 Therefore morning sickness can be seen as a defense mechanism developed to protect the baby.
 Together with the baby, the mother also is protected.

 This is explained according to scientific theories.
 The fetus developing in the mother's womb have different tissues and cell from that of the mother, therefore in order to reduce the risk that the mother's body reject their own offspring's tissues, the immune systems of the pregnant women are suppressed.
 In this way, nausea and vomiting acts as a defense mechanism for the baby and mother health

 At around 18th weeks, the fetus is most vulnerable to toxins, hence the peak time for a women to suffer from morning sickness is more susceptible around the third month.

 Besides, it is thought that pregnant women who do not suffer from morning sickness

-sometimes undergo miscarriage or may even give birth to handicap babies.
+sometimes undergo miscarriage or may even give birth to a handicapped baby.
 It is assumed that this is so because those women are prone to ingest toxins food substances that are injurious to the baby.